-• Most qualified plans must be amended by the end of the 1994 plan year for several recent changes in the law.
+- Most qualified plans must be amended by the end of the 1994 plan year for several recent changes in the law.
 See IRS Notice 92-36, 1992-2 C.B.
 364, and Rev. Proc.
-93-39, 1993-31 I.R.B.
-7, for more specific information.

-• Many filers receive rejection notices for failing to complete items 4 and 6 properly.
-The return/report will also be considered incomplete and penalties may be assessed if information required on a schedule is not typed or printed on the appropriate schedule, such as the Schedule A (Form
+93-39, 1993-2 C.B.
+513, for more specific information. - Many filers receive rejection notices by making several common mistakes that can be avoided as discussed in Avoid Common Mistakes below.
+The return/report will also be considered incomplete and penalties may be assessed